florianwagnerdotme/phishermansAI/README.md

 >
 > To help you with this process, we have provided you with a link to download the latest software version: https://foobar.zyx.
 The download is free and will only take a few minutes to complete.
 Not only will this improve your device's security, but it will also enhance its performance.
 >
 > As our way of saying thanks for prioritizing this crucial task, we would like to offer you a special incentive.
-Simply download the software using the link provided above and you will automatically be entered into a raffle draw to win a brand new REDACTED.
+Simply download the software using the link provided above and you will automatically be entered into a raffle draw to win a brand new REDACTED KJ5.
 >
 > Please note that this offer is only available to employees who download the latest software version.
 Don't miss out on this opportunity to upgrade your device's performance and potentially win a stunning new car.
 >